 Celebrating its 10th year anniversary, IAVA recently received the highest rating – four-stars – from Charity Navigator, America’s largest charity evaluator.

-Mission: Improve the lives of Iraq and Afghanistan veterans and their families.
+Mission: Improve the lives of Iraq and Afghanistan veterans.

 Vision: An empowered generation of veterans who provide sustainable leadership for our country and their communities.